Planning Approval Process

 In August 2017, WestWind Energy submitted its planning application for the project with the State Government which will be processed and reviewed alongside the EES.

-Public comment is now being sought on the draft scoping requirements for the Golden Plains Wind Farm.
-To have your say or to find out more about the EES process go to the government’s website by clicking here.
+Public comment on the draft scoping requirements for the Golden Plains Wind Farm EES have now closed.
+The final scoping requirements will be released by DELWP by the end of November 2017.
+To find out more about the EES process go to the government’s website by clicking here.

 What is an Environment Effects Statement?